NINA08042/Group-A-PostgreSQL/src/assets/postgresql-presentation.md

 <video src="/Group-A-PostgreSQL/videos/slide22.mp4" controls></video>
 **Topic:** Database Management
-Database management is also possible using postgresql
+Database management is also possible using postgresql This SQL script is used to manage PostgreSQL databases: it first deletes any existing database named **mydb**, then creates a new one with UTF-8 encoding, U.S. English locale, and no connection limit under the postgres owner; it also includes optional commands to connect to the new database, list all databases, and remove an old database named **olddb** if it exists.

 ## 🎥 Slide 23 (Video)
 <video src="/Group-A-PostgreSQL/videos/slide23.mp4" controls></video>